shamshi-piserve/internship-product-service/README.md

 ## Project Overview
 The Product Service is a microservice that manages product data (e.g., name, category, price) stored in a PostgreSQL database.
 It exposes REST APIs for CRUD operations (Create, Read, Update, Delete) and supports filtering products by name or category.
 Built with **FastAPI**, it includes input validation via **Pydantic**, database integration with **SQLAlchemy**, and auto-generated OpenAPI documentation.
 Unit tests ensure reliability using **Pytest**.

-This project fulfills the internship assignment requirements, providing a robust foundation for a product management system.
+This project fulfills the internship assignment requirements, providing a robust foundation for a product management system, now structured using the MVC architecture for better maintainability.

 ---